 Recreationally, Liberty University spans more than seven thousand acres of unforgettable leisure experiences.
 Opportunities range from a state of the art fitness center to club and intramural sports.
 More information can be found at:

-The Student Council of LUCOM is the official representative body for all osteopathic medical students on the campus.
+The Student Government Association (SGA) of LUCOM is the official representative body for all osteopathic medical students on the campus.
 The meetings are open to all students within the College, and the student council welcomes proposals and participation from all members of the student body.

-Responsibilities of the Student Council include collecting and expressing student opinion, dispensing funds for student activities, acting as a liaison for the student body with the administration and faculty, promoting osteopathic medicine, supporting club and class activities, and working to improve the quality of life for all students at LUCOM.
+Responsibilities of SGA include collecting and expressing student opinion, dispensing funds for student activities, acting as a liaison for the student body with the administration and faculty, promoting osteopathic medicine, supporting club and class activities, and working to improve the quality of life for all students at LUCOM.

-As LUCOM continues to grow, each class will elect a class president, vice-president, secretary/treasurer, and two class representatives to the Student Council during the first month of the academic year.
-All officers will serve as representatives for the Student Council.
+As LUCOM continues to grow, each class will elect a class president, vice-president, secretary/treasurer, and two class representatives to SGA the first month of the academic year.
+All officers will serve as representatives for SGA.

 Students are also encouraged to participate within nationally recognized student organizations that represent medical disciplines and the professional interest of many of LUCOM students.